Avoid Planning Delays – Bat Surveys for Essex Developers

-That said, there will be a clear “yes” or “no” answer.
+That said, there will be a clear ‘yes’ or ‘no’ answer.
 But, the only body qualified to give it to you is your local planning authority.
 Therefore, if you’re not sure, get in touch with them early.
-If you don’t, you risk a costly delay to your scheme because some bat surveys (specifically, phase 2 bat surveys or dusk dawn bat surveys) can only be carried out between May and September.
+If you don’t, you risk a costly delay to your scheme because some ecology surveys (specifically, phase 2 bat surveys or Bat Emergence and Re-Entry Surveys (BERS)) can only be carried out between May and September.

-Whilst we can’t tell you that you need or don’t need a bat survey, we can say that certain environments or buildings are more likely than others to play host to a bat habitat.
+Although we can’t tell you that you need or don’t need a bat survey or any other ecological survey or legally protected species survey, we can say that certain environments or buildings are more likely than others to play host to a bat habitat.

 It’s a common misconception that bats don’t roost or hunt in coastal regions.
 There’s evidence to indicate that bats are active near the cliff face at the Naze, as well as on small coastal islands.
 Interestingly, patterns show that Essex may well lie on a migration route between the UK and continental Europe.
 So, just because your development is in a coastal town like Southend-on-Sea doesn’t mean you won’t have to contend with bats.
 Especially if your scheme involves or is close to older buildings (remember – small gaps!).

 Ultimately, you have a legal obligation to protect bats and their habitats.
 Indeed, it’s a criminal offence to even disturb them without permission; the consequences for doing so range from the severe to the profound and include an unlimited fine or even a prison sentence.